wp-plugins/woocommerce-beans/readme.txt

 = 0.9.30 =
 - New design for the Beans interface
 - Improve Beans integration : users don't need to leave your website
-- Cutomers can now access their Beans account from your website
+- Customers can now access their Beans account from your website
 - Minor bug fixes

 = 0.9.27 =